fzaman2258/Web-Security-Week-9/README.md

 	6) Edit the values to anything you want
 	7) Click update and the changes will go through
 	8) If you try this on other browsers you will get an error.
+- [ ] Comments: When editing information about a user, you can change the csrf_token and still update the values in the form normally, however the other sites return **Error: Invalid Request.**.

 ## Notes

 Describe any challenges encountered while doing the work:
-No challenges in particular, just figuring out how to reload the blue website when changing session ID was a bit annoying.
+- [ ] No challenges in particular, just figuring out how to reload the blue website when changing session ID was a bit annoying.
 Instead of refreshing, I had to click public, then login for it to work.